Harassment & Hostile Work Environment

-Harassment based on a protected class, such as race or sex, is unlawful employment discrimination.
+Harassment based on a protected class, such as race or sex, is unlawful discrimination.

 Employees working at virtually every level of authority, in every position, are protected against unlawful harassment.

-Employees in the private sector and federal, state, and local government have the right to be free from workplace harassment.
+Private sector employees and federal, state, and local government employees have the right to be free from workplace harassment.

-We welcome the opportunity to provide experienced counsel and representation to persons subjected to unlawful workplace harassment.
+We welcome the opportunity to provide experienced counsel and representation to persons subjected to unlawful harassment.

-Murray Law represents clients asserting harassment and discrimination claims in federal and state court lawsuits, filing discrimination charges with federal, state, and local government agencies, and mediation and arbitration proceedings.
+This practice represents clients asserting harassment and discrimination claims in federal and state court lawsuits and filing discrimination charges with federal, state, and local government agencies.

-Steven Murray has successfully represented individuals asserting discrimination claims in lawsuits before many United States District Courts, including obtaining jury verdicts and resolutions on behalf of clients in cases before the United States District Court for the District of Colorado and mediation proceedings.Harassment-Hostile Work Environment Claim
+Steven Murray has successfully represented employees asserting harassment claims in actions before United States District Courts, including the United States District Court for the District of Colorado.

-The specific elements of a claim for harassment or a hostile work environment claim depend on the facts.
+The specific elements of a harassment or hostile environment claim depend on the facts.
 The claim includes these general elements:

 - The conduct was unwelcome.